raygun101/MarkupKit/README.md

     <UILabel class="label.hello" text="Hello, World!"/>

-Although attribute values in XML are always represented as strings, the property values in a template definition can be any supported type; for example, if a property accepts a numeric type, the value can be defined as a Number in the property list.
+Note that, although attribute values in XML are always represented as strings, the property values in a template definition can be any valid type; for example, if a property accepts a numeric type, the value can be defined as a Number in the property list.
 However, this is not stricly necessary since strings will automatically be converted to the appropriate type by KVC.

 Like `strings` processing instructions, multiple `properties` PIs may be specified in a single document.
 Their contents are merged into a single collection of templates available to the document.
 If the same template is defined by multiple property lists, the contents of the templates are merged into a single template.
-As with string values, the most recently-defined property values take precedence.
+As with strings, the most recently-defined values take precedence.

 ### Outlets
 Views defined in markup are not particularly useful on their own.
-The reserved "id" attribute can be used to give a name to a view instance.
-Assigning a view an ID defines an "outlet" for the view and makes it accessible to calling code.
-Using KVC, MarkupKit "injects" the named view instance into the document's owner (generally either the view controller for the root view or the root view itself), allowing application code to interact with it.
+The reserved "id" attribute can be used to assign a name to a view instance.
+This creates an "outlet" for the view that makes it accessible to calling code.
+Using KVC, MarkupKit "injects" the named view instance into the document's owner (generally either the view controller for the root view or the root view itself), allowing the application to interact with it.

-For example, the following markup declares an instance of `LMTableView` containing a `UITextField`.
+For example, the following markup declares a table view containing a `UITextField`.
 The text field is assigned an ID of "textField":

     <LMTableView>
         <LMTableViewCell>